Carreau/phd-dissertation/parts/part3.rst

-To investigate the mechanical properties of the network that should arise from a :math:`\alpha = -1` power law, we model the deformation of the actin cloud by the theory of semi-flexible entangled polymer network (:cite:`Isambert1996`, :cite:`MacKintosh1995`, :cite:`Morse1998a`).
+To investigate the mechanical properties of the network that should arise from a :math:`\alpha = -1` power law, we model the deformation of the actin cloud by the theory of semi-flexible entangled polymer networks (:cite:`Isambert1996`, :cite:`MacKintosh1995`, :cite:`Morse1998a`).